 Role

-The main duties I undertake at NTU are teaching and assessment of undergraduate Education (Psychology) and Education (Early Years) students, including planning, module leadership and delivery of education psychology and early years, supervising dissertation students across the early years strand of the core research module.
+The main duties I undertake at NTU are teaching and assessment of undergraduate Psychology, including planning, module leadership and delivery of psychology related modules, supervising dissertation students.

 As a senior lecturer the pedagogical approach I take is unlike many of my colleagues, I have primarily adopted the Team Based Learning Approach two years ago due to enhance the learning experience and to allow students the opportunity to successfully engage and develop a range of academic skills that will be used within their professional employment.
 More recently I have written new modules within early years drawing on the neuroscientific approach to understanding early childhood also adopting a TBL approach.

 The student experience is extremely important to me, as a care leaver unable to access HE until I was 26, I appreciate the difficulties many students face in the transition from mainstream education into HE and how this can impede the engagement they offer.
-To develop my skills to support students I have actively embraced the role of CERT mentor lead for the BA Education course for the last two years.
+To develop my skills to support students I have actively the role of CERT mentor lead for the BA Education course for three years and now the Level 4 Psychology tutor.
 To compliment this role, I have also trained as a GRIT resilience facilitator with NTU, delivering welcome workshops across Social Sciences for all Years 1 students.
 More recently I had the privilege of being part of the first group of staff trained to deliver the Consent Training programme as a compulsory requirement for all year one students.

 Career overview

-2013 – Present – Senior Lecturer - School of Social Sciences: Institute of Education Nottingham Trent University
+2013 – 2023 – Senior Lecturer - School of Social Sciences: Institute of Education Nottingham Trent University

 2011 – 2014 Adoption Panel Member – Nottingham City Council